Logo - Business Development Bank of Canada - BDC

 5. Notes to the financial statements

-Notes to the financial statements disclose the assumptions made in preparing the statements and help interpret and analyze the information.
-They typically explain:
+Notes to the financial statements disclose the rules and assumptions made in preparing the statements and help interpret and analyze the information.
+They typically show:

-• Accounting policies, judgments and estimates involved in preparing the statements
+• Accounting policies and estimates involved in preparing the statements

-• Supplemental information about certain line items, such as:
+• Supplemental information about certain line items, for example:

 • a breakdown of accounts payable and receivable